clarelgibson/dash/README.md

 1. The data analysis roadmap

 # Inspiration
-This project is inspired by some of the online data analysis courses I have taken, including:
+This project is inspired by various online data analysis courses and articles, including:

 * [Thinking Like An Analyst](https://mavenanalytics.io/course/thinking-like-an-analyst) by [Maven Analytics](https://mavenanalytics.io)
 * [7 Fundamental Steps to Complete a Data Analytics Project](https://blog.dataiku.com/2019/07/04/fundamental-steps-data-project-success) by [Dataiku](https://www.dataiku.com)